lanceengland/EdiTools/README.md

 * Add a standardized method to return segments from the EdiFile/TransactionSet
 * An default object formatter.
 For example, the default output for Get-EdiTransaction could be file name it came from followed by the formatted body of the transaction set.
 * Add typename to output objects and check for typename on consuming functions.
+* Move to .net Core and PowerShell Core
+* Other module support (Docker?)